harilvfs/fastfetch/README.md

 ```

 <p> <strong> Verify Installation </strong> </p>

-**To ensure everything is set up correctly, run Fastfetch in your terminal:**
+To ensure everything is set up correctly, run Fastfetch in your terminal

 ```shell
 fastfetch